makersacademy/airport_challenge/README.md

 8. Created a `Weather` class for Story 03, with corresponding Rspec file.
 Weather instances have random weather state.
 Airport instances can check for stormy weather and decline takeoffs in that case.
 9. Featured-tested manually and unit-tested for Stories 03 and 04.
 10. Featured-tested manually and unit-tested for Story 05.
 Changed airport objects to initialise with a capacity (that defaults to a constant) and a plane-holding array.
 Modified two other tests (in Stories 01 and 02) to accommodate the change from plane-holding generic variable to plane-holding array.
+11. Tested for Story 06.

 Problems
 ----

 1. At this point, I don't know my test coverage.
 Tests pass in Travis (with SimpleCov), but Coveralls with config doesn't work there.
 The error message is: "Coveralls encountered an exception: RestClient::UnprocessableEntity.
 422 Unprocessable Entity.
 The bundle... command exited with 0."
 2. There might be a problem with Airport and Plane objects sharing similarly-named methods (takeoff and land).
-I might have renamed them 'send' and 'receive' for Airport objects.
+Maybe I should have renamed them 'send' and 'receive' for Airport objects.
+3. I realised I had done the codebase for Story 06 while working on the previous story.
+So I unintentionally wrote the code before the tests for Story 06 (because something similar was part of the Week 1 assignment).
+4. I haven't done the edge cases.
-3. I am not 100% sure that all my tests really test for what I want them to.
+5. I am not 100% sure that all my tests really test for what I want them to.
-4. I am not convinced that my code is as simple as it could be.
+6. I am not convinced that my code is as simple as it could be.